basgren/railways/README.md

 3. Set up a JDK if it's not set (File > Project Structure > SDKs > Add New JDK)

 4. Set up IntelliJ plugin SDK.
-You should have RubyMine installed.
+You should have RubyMine 6 installed.
-   Go to File > Project Structure > SDKs > Add new IntelliJ IDEA Plugin SDK and select path to your RubyMine installation.
+   Go to File > Project Structure > SDKs > Add new IntelliJ IDEA Plugin SDK, name it 'RubyMine 6 SDK' and select path to your RubyMine 6 installation.
    When you are asked to select JDK, specify JDK from previous step.

 5. Select a project SDK for your project using "File > Project Structure > Project > Project SDK".
 Choose the plugin SDK you have created at the